 Do you remember the 2019 case of two stepsisters fighting over their inheritance?
-It made the news for several weeks as the family dispute about who should inherit the estate played out in Court.
-Sadly, when Mr and Mrs Scarle died, their bodies remained undiscovered for several days.
-The administration of their estate depended on knowing who had died first, but this wasn’t obvious.
-There is a legal presumption that the older spouse has died first, and it is applied in rare cases like this one.
+The administration of their estate depended on knowing who had died first, but this wasn’t obvious, and led to a dispute about the inheritance.
 Find out what happened…read more

 Families – can’t live with them, can’t live without them!?